Andrew A. Dahl, MD, FACS

 There are several forms of laser therapy for glaucoma.
 Laser iridotomy (see the section above on angle-closure glaucoma) involves making a hole in the colored part of the eye (iris) to allow fluid to drain normally in eyes with narrow or closed angles.
 Laser trabeculoplasty and Selective Laser Trabeculoplasty (SLT) are laser procedures performed only in eyes with open angles.
 Laser trabeculoplasty does not cure glaucoma, but may be done instead of increasing the number of different eyedrops, or may be recommended when a patient is already using multiple eyedrops (maximal medical therapy).
 In some cases, it is used as the initial or primary therapy for open-angle glaucoma.
 This procedure is a quick, relatively painless, and safe method of lowering the intraocular pressure.
 With the eye numbed by anesthetic drops, the laser treatment is applied through a mirrored contact lens to the angle of the eye.
 Microscopic laser burns to the angle allow fluid to better exit the drainage channels.

 Laser trabeculoplasty is often done in two sessions, weeks or months apart.
-Unfortunately, the improved drainage as a result of the treatment may last only about two years, by which time the drainage channels tend to clog again.
+Unfortunately, the improved drainage as a result of the treatment may last only about 2 years, by which time the drainage channels tend to clog again.
 There are different types of laser trabeculoplasty including argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT).
 ALT is generally not repeated after the second session due to the formation of scar tissue in the angle.
 SLT is less likely to produce scarring in the angle, so, theoretically, it can be repeated multiple times.
 However, the likelihood of success with additional treatments when prior attempts have failed is low.
 Thus, the options for the patient at that time are to increase the use of eyedrops or proceed to surgery.